Projects-in-Programming/eventScrapper/README.md

 We decided to use selenium here because the website contains JS loader and using just Beautiful soup would not capture the loaded data.

+Similarly, we also added rate limit so that no more than 1 request are send in a second.
+Also we added error handing for `TimeoutException` when the webpage is not loaded for a long period of time.

 ## Requirements

 * Python 3.x